Examining Similar and Ideologically Correlated Imagery in Online Political Communication: Introduction

-Specifically, this paper collects images shared on Twitter by US congresspeople and, using several standard models for image characterization, examines the different types of images these politicians share via clustering.
-Results suggest these accounts share a variety of image content -- around seven different image types on average -- ranging from the expected photographs containing groups of constituents, headshots, photo ops, and meetings to more diverse visual elements like screenshots of bills, infographics, and meme-like imagery.
-Consistent with prior work~\citep{Xi2020}, we find a politician's distribution of image-types shared is indicative of their ideological position (and therefore party affiliation); e.g., more conservative politicians appear more likely to share images of patriotic symbolism, whereas more liberal politicians appear to share more images of bills, documents, and infographics.
-Problematically, however, we \emph{also} find that standard image classification models cannot differentiate between images with fundamentally different messages that have similar visual styles.
-That is, regardless of the image classification model used, we find that two images with high similarity in the image embedding space, that is, images which are visually similar, can have vastly different semantic meanings.
+This work provides this needed guidance for computational social scientists by analyzing nearly half a million images shared by 656 Twitter accounts belonging to US members of Congress (MoCs) using five popular pre-trained computer-vision models spanning seven years of development.
+Extending the literature on political ideology in visual media, we compare the types of political images produced across these computer vision models, examine what these characterizations reveal about ideological lean in visual media, identify potential asymmetries that emerge across the ideological spectrum, and assess construct validity across similar images within image-types.

-While potentially unsurprising given that standard image classification models are meant to characterize the objects in an image, these results demonstrate that one cannot rely solely on these models when evaluating imagery in political discourse.
-Though our results show correlation between the type of imagery shared and a politician's ideological position, accounting for visual similarity is only part of the larger context of communication.
-We reinforce this result through a post-hoc analysis of our image-characterization pipelines and show how two visually similar images are tagged as near-duplicates despite one containing a benign meme and the other containing an instance of egregious hate speech.
+Results show that, despite varying the underlying pre-trained model, we consistently identify approximately eight classes of image shared by these politicians.
+In each of these image clusterings, politicians share a variety of image content, with the average MoC sharing at least one image from every image cluster.
+These image types range from photographs containing groups of constituents, headshots, photo ops, and meetings to more diverse visual elements like screenshots of bills, infographics, and meme-like imagery.
+Consistent with~\citet{10.1609/icwsm.v14i1.7338.2020}, we find that a politician's distribution of image-types shared is indicative of their ideological position (and therefore party affiliation); e.g., conservative politicians appear more likely to share images with patriotic symbols, whereas more liberal politicians appear to share more images of bills, documents, and infographics.
+We then demonstrate superior performance in predicting MoCs' ideological scores from their average image embeddings compared to prior work.